 While all the calls I've attended are interesting, our recent speaker, Gina Bria, spoke my language of health and hydration!
 An anthropologist trained at Columbia University, Gina has been studying better ways to hydrate for years!

 She spoke of looking beyond the common injunction to "drink more water" for hydration.
 She suggest spending time outside to receive natural light.
-She some of the role movement plays, of how plants structure water and make it more available, of external water (mud baths!) .... and I thought of how my time at Breitenbush Hot Springs had included all of these sources daily!
+She talked of the viral role movement plays, of how plants structure water and make it more available, of external water (mud baths!) .... and I thought of how my time at Breitenbush Hot Springs had included all of these sources daily!

 Quench - a better way to hydrate